Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Methods

 \subsubsection{Sequentially coupled generator based on CRN}

-The objective of EHR-M-GAN is to capture the dynamics in the mixed-type timeseries, which can be regarded as the composition of the spatial and temporal correlations.
-To this end, we propose the \textit{sequentially coupled generator}, which is built based on the \textit{coupled recurrent network (CRN)}.
-Specifically, a CRN comprises two \textit{single recurrent networks (SRN)} (one for each type of the multivariate spatial timeseries, i.e., continuous or discrete-valued).
-In each SRN, LSTM network is introduced as the recurrent layer to preserve the temporal dependencies in the sequences.
-The description for the basic structure of SRN can be found in the Supplementary materials (see Section S.1.C).
-In the following section, we first discuss the structure of BLSTM in detail as an essential part of CRN, and then build the \textit{sequentially coupled generator} based on CRN.
+We propose the \textit{sequentially coupled generator} for generating latent representations for mixed-type timeseries, which is built based on the network architecture of \textit{coupled recurrent network (CRN)}.
+Specifically, a CRN exploits bilateral long short-term memory (BLSTM) cells as its recurrent layer to preserve the temporal dependencies between the continuous and discrete-valued sequences.
+The novel network architecture of bilateral-LSTM we proposed can extract and transmit the correlations between the mixed-type timeseries, as opposed to vanilla-LSTM which has only one recursive connection.
+In the following section, we first discuss the structure of BLSTM in detail as its essential recurrent layer of CRN, and then build the \textit{sequentially coupled generator} based on CRN.

-{ \textBF{Bilateral long short-term memory.} As shown in Fig. \ref{fig_key1}, two streams of BLSTM entangles with each other in a CRN, and are jointly trained to sequentially exploit the correlations between two types of trajectories.
-Given $d, d^{\prime} \in \{\mathcal{C}, \mathcal{D} \} $ in CRN, since two branches of BLSTM associated with the corresponding domains are symmetric, we present the mathematical expressions from the perspective of branch $d$ as an example to illustrate the algorithm of BLSTM in details.} Similar as the formulations in SRN (see Section S.1.C for the detailed description), $\bm{\upsilon}^{d}_{t}$ and $\mathbf{h}^{d}_{t}$ denotes the input vector and hidden state vector for domain $d$ at time step $t$, respectively.
+{ \textBF{Bilateral long short-term memory.} As the traditional LSTM only considers temporal dynamics from single-type timeseries, therefore is incapable to extract and transmit temporal correlation from heterogeneous features.
+Therefore, we propose the novel bilateral-LSTM cell with two network connections to characterize the correlations between two types of data.} Given $d, d^{\prime} \in \{\mathcal{C}, \mathcal{D} \}$, $\bm{\upsilon}^{d}_{t}$ and $\mathbf{h}^{d}_{t}$ denotes the input vector (i.e., the random noise during GANs' training) and hidden state vector for domain $d$ at time step $t$, respectively.
 An additional set of weights for introducing hidden states representations $\mathbf{h}^{d^{\prime}}_{t}$ from domain $d^{\prime}$ is included when updating the input gate $\mathbf{i}^{d}_{t}$, forget gate $\mathbf{f}^{d}_{t}$, output gate $\mathbf{o}^{d}_{t}$, and cell memory $\tilde{\mathbf{c}}^{d}_{t}$.
 The state transition functions for BLSTM are:

-The additional set of weights in BLSTM facilitates the model to intrinsically decide how much information it should pass through the gates from its counterpart.
-An illustration of the BLSTM cell can be found in the Supplementary materials (see Fig. S2).
+As indicated by Eq. \ref{eqn:blstm}, the proposed BLSTM network overcomes the limitation of vanilla-LSTM network on modelling the correlation between the mixed-type timeseries by establishing the supplemental recursive connection.
+The new connection facilitates the model to intrinsically decide how much information it should pass through the gates from its counterpart.
+A diagram of the BLSTM cell in contrast to vanilla-LSTM cell can be found in the Supplementary materials (see Fig. S3).